nityeshaga/learntrisIm/README.md

 **COMMAND- '!': works as the pause/resume button**
 **COMMAND- '@': prints the title screen and effectively pauses the game until the resume button is pressed**
 **COMMAND- 'p': works after the '@' command is given and shows the menu**
+**COMMAND- ';': prints a newline on the output screen.** Useful when using 'p' or 'P' command multiple times in the same input line.